-There are several rights that felons do not have.
-Many of them like the right to vote, is misunderstood and therefore I will clarify them below.
+There are several rights that felons don’t have.
+Many of them like the right to vote are misunderstood and therefore I’ll clarify them below.

 Right to Vote

 A felon’s right to vote in state and federal elections vary among different states.
-In Michigan, a felon has an absolute right to vote except when they have been incarcerated in jail or prison at the time of the election.
+In Michigan, a felon has an absolute right to vote except when they’ve been incarcerated in jail or prison at the time of the election.

 There are no election booths in jail.
-Despite Michigan law, many felons believe they have lost their right to vote so they don’t do it.
+Despite Michigan law, many felons believe they’ve lost their right to vote so they don’t do it.
 A felon’s vote counts as much as anyone’s.
-If given a chance, encourages felons to vote in our elections.
+If given a chance, encourage felons to vote in our elections.

 Right to Possess a Firearm or Carry a Concealed Weapon